markel1974/Symphony/src/kernel/README.md

 ## 2. Microkernel Architecture

-The project fully embraces a **microkernel design philosophy**: a minimal, robust core provides essential services, while all other functionalities are delegated to isolated, user-space processes called "Tasks".
+The project fully embraces a **microkernel design philosophy**: a minimal, robust core provides essential services, while all other functionalities are delegated to isolated processes called "Tasks".

 * **Central Kernel (`kernel/core/kernel.go`):** The heart of the system.
 It manages the entire lifecycle of tasks, orchestrates I/O, and runs a central, asynchronous `eventLoop`.
 Its primary role is to act as a **message router**, decoupling the system's components.
-* **Dynamic Message Handling:** The kernel uses a dynamic, self-populating `handlers` map.
+* **Dynamic Message Handling:** The kernel uses a dynamic `handlers` map.
 Each peripheral `Server` (e.g., for rendering, filesystem) registers the message types it can handle.
 This eliminates hardcoded dependencies and allows for a truly modular system.
-* **Task Management (`kernel/process/process.go`):** Every application component runs as a concurrent `Task`, complete with its own PID and isolated context.
-This isolation ensures that a fault in one component doesn't bring down the entire system.
 * **The Shell as a User Process (`xsh`):** As a testament to the purity of the design, the main shell (`xsh`) is not a privileged part of the kernel but is itself an application that runs as a regular "Task".

+### Kernel-Space / User-Space Process Separation

+A fundamental aspect of the architecture is the strict separation of concerns, mirroring a traditional operating system's design.
+Every process is composed of two distinct parts:

+1.  **Kernel-Space Representation (`KernelProcess`):** This is the "Process Control Block" that the Kernel sees and manages.
+It is a lightweight wrapper containing only the metadata essential for the kernel's operation: PID, parent-child relationships, security flags (like `protected`), and a list of kernel-managed resources (like timers).
+The Kernel interacts exclusively with this representation, ensuring it cannot access or corrupt the application's internal state.
+2.  **User-Space Implementation (`Process`):** This is where the application logic resides.
+It contains the command to be executed, the private message queue for its event loop, and the application-specific context (e.g., the state of a game).
+This space is completely isolated from the kernel.

+This separation provides strong security and stability boundaries, preventing a bug in an application from destabilizing the kernel.

 ### True Asynchronous IPC via Message Queues

 True to the microkernel philosophy, the system avoids direct function calls between components.
-Instead, it relies on a robust, asynchronous message-passing mechanism that ensures true process isolation:
+Instead, it relies on a robust, asynchronous message-passing mechanism:

 * **Dedicated Event Queues:** Every running process (`IProcess`) has its own dedicated Go channel (`messageChan`), serving as a private, buffered event queue.
 * **Kernel as a Dispatcher:** The Kernel acts purely as a central message dispatcher.
 It forwards an `IMessage` to the target process's queue without directly accessing its internal state, ensuring components are truly decoupled.